JustAGhosT/twinesandstraps/docs/IMPLEMENTATION_SUMMARY.md

 ## Support

 If you need assistance with:
-- Setting up the WhatsApp number in Netlify
+- Setting up the WhatsApp number in Azure App Service
 - Testing the integration
 - Making further modifications